marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   To suppress this warning use the ``unused`` attribute (see :ref:`variable-attributes`).

-.. option:: -Wunused-local-typedefs , -Wunused-local-typedefs
+.. option:: -Wunused-local-typedefs , -Wunused-local-typedefs, -Wno-unused-local-typedefs
-.. option:: -Wno-unused-local-typedefs

   .. note::